Jump to topic

 If the tooth's damage is only a small chip, a dentist can correct the issue by reshaping the tooth or smoothing and polishing the affected area.

+A large fracture involving multiple tooth cusps may require a crown.
+A crown is a cover or “cap” that fits over the damaged tooth’s remainder.
 If the chip exposes the dentin or the pulp, bacteria in the mouth could infect the pulp.
-If the pulp is irreversibly damaged and dying, a root canal may be necessary.
+A root canal may be necessary if the pulp is irreversibly damaged and dying.

 A root canal involves removing the pulp and replacing it with a plastic filling called gutta-percha.
 After the root canal procedure, a dentist will place a crown to protect the tooth.